 In School Programs

 Through our arts enrichment program, the Arts Council sends musicians, visual artist, performing artists, and authors to schools for workshops across the county as a supplement to their existing arts education.
 Providing “Master Music Workshops” to “The Tin Man, Charlie Lucas hands on workshop”, students are introduced to professional artists at their school.
 These opportunities are not available through the regularly funded school curriculum.

 Writing our Stories

 DISCOVER DAY at the DAY PROGRAM is an arts centered workshop series designed to be an expandable adjunct to Day Program regular programming.
 This is not a curriculum-based program ,it is a creative outlet.
 It is an enrichment series that will be designed to complement curriculum-based programs already in place.
 Each teaching artist will have the goal of inspiring the students to create, thereby leaving The DAY Program with a more “inspired” and engaged student body.
 This program is provided at no cost to The Day Program through the efforts of Leadership Shelby County and The Shelby County Arts Council.
-Each year Leader ship Shelby will help SCAC secure funding for the Discover Day Program. **In 2018 that will be KELLIS VEGETATION. find out more
+Each year Leadership Shelby will help SCAC secure funding for the Discover Day Program.
+Thank you KELLIS VEGETATION for funding the program in 2018. find out more and discover-day